 Here's an illustration for the college papers ad campaign for Firesign's Dear Friends LP circa March 1972 (he later graciously agreed to let us use it as the back cover of our book/DVD Duke of Madness Motors):

-Grossman designed the ad campaigns for multiple Proctor and Bergman projects in the 1970s, including Tunnel Vision (1976) and Americathon (1979):
+Grossman designed the ad campaign art for the Proctor and Bergman project Americathon (1979):

 And in 1993 he reprised the airbrushed Dwarf cover in a line drawing for Firesign's 25th anniversary tour program: